 For example, to limit the list of hosts appearing on Hosts home to only those with Healthy status, select Filters, then choose the Healthy option.
 In this case, one host name appears on Hosts home.
 Alternatively, to limit the list of hosts appearing on Hosts home to only those having Maintenance Mode on, select Filters, then choose the Maintenance Mode option.
 In this case, three host names appear on Hosts home.

-Use the general filter tool, outlined blue in the Hosts image, to apply specific search and sort criteria that limits the list of hosts appearing on Hosts home.
+Use the general filter tool to apply specific search and sort criteria that limits the list of hosts appearing on the Hosts page.

 2.3.4.
 Performing Host-Level Actions